Types of Casing

 Read Also Drilling Fluids Additives

 Before starting the design, it must be assumed that the production casing size and depth of the well has been established by the petroleum engineer in cooperation with a geologist, so that the hole size (rock bit diameter) for the casing may be selected.
-Considering the diameter of the hole, a sufficient clearance beyond the coupling outside diameter must be provided to allow for mud cake and also for a good cementing job.
+Considering the diameter of the hole, a sufficient clearance beyond the coupling outside diameter must be provided to allow for mud cake and also for a good oil well cementing job.
 Field experience shows that the casing clearance should range from about 1.0 in. to 3.5 in.
 Larger casing sizes require greater value of casing clearance.
 Once the hole size for production string has been selected, the smallest casing through which a given bit will pass is next determined.
 The bit diameter should be a little less (0.05 in.) than casing drift diameter.
 After choosing the casing with appropriate drift diameter, the outside coupling diameter of this casing may be found.
 Next, the appropriate size of the bit should be determined

 and the procedure repeated.
 Expandable casing technology, expandable drill bits, under-reamers and other tools for optimizations of borehole and/or string designs, are not covered in this article.